Johniereed/thrivecart-coupon/README.md

 In addition to that, I will also show how you can get a lifetime account with one-time payment instead of costly monthly fees.

-So, let’s not waste time grab your ThriveCart coupons now!
+So, let’s not waste time, grab your ThriveCart coupons now!

 ## ThriveCart Coupon Code | Get 50% Off